Skye Sweetnam: Early life

-Skye was born on May 5, 1988, to Deirdre and Greg Sweetnam.
+Sweetnam was born on May 5, 1988, in Bolton, a community in Caledon, Ontario, to Deirdre and Greg Sweetnam.
 She was named after the Isle of Skye in Scotland.
-Along with her sister, Aurora, and her brother, Cam, she was born and raised in Bolton, a community in Caledon, Ontario, where she studied dancing and singing from a young age.
-She began singing at the age of five, performing for family members and friends.
+She has a sister, Aurora, and a brother, Cam.
+She began singing at the age of five and studied dancing and singing from a young age.

 Career

 2002–2006: Noise from the Basement

-In 2002, Sweetnam began working with Canadian producer and instrumentalist James Robertson on what would later become Noise from the Basement, her Capitol Records/EMI debut.
-She recorded this album on a Shure 57 microphone.
-The album was recorded as demos and then it was officially mastered by producers at Capitol Records.
-The single "Billy S." appeared in July 2003 on the soundtrack to the movie How to Deal and quickly took off in Canada.
-Two more singles were released from the debut album; they fared moderately on the charts.
-In 2004, Sweetnam went on tour over Europe and North America as the opening act for Britney Spears on her Onyx Hotel Tour.
+In 2002, Sweetnam began working with Canadian producer and instrumentalist James Robertson on material that became Noise from the Basement, released by Capitol Records/EMI.
+The album debuted at number 124 on the Billboard 200 and reached number 15 on the Oricon Album Charts in Japan.
+The lead single, "Billy S.", appeared in July 2003 on the soundtrack to the film How to Deal and reached number 15 on the Canadian Singles Chart.
+Two further singles, "Tangled Up in Me" and "Number One", followed.
+Sweetnam performed "Tangled Up in Me" on The Tonight Show with Jay Leno in September 2004 and was featured in Rolling Stone, Blender, Teen People, and Teen Vogue around the time of the album's release.
+In 2004, Sweetnam toured Europe and North America as the opening act for Britney Spears on the Onyx Hotel Tour.